All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch between brand-name and compounded semaglutide?

 Yes, with provider guidance.
-Both contain the same active ingredient.
-However, concentrations and formulations may differ, so your provider will need to adjust your dosing instructions when switching.
+Both contain compounded formulations of the active ingredient.
+But concentrations and formulations may differ, so your provider will need to adjust your dosing instructions when switching.
 Never switch on your own without consulting your provider.

 Let's Make This Happen